Manderby/NALib/readme.txt

   git clone --recurse-submodules https://github.com/Manderby/NALib.git There is a submodule for testing which you only need if you are testing.

-- HelloWorld examples are in proj folder.

-- To compile your own code, there are two ways:
+- To use NALib, there are two ways:
   1. Compile NALib as part of your own solution by simply dragging the whole code\NALib\src folder into your project.
-  2. Create a static library and reference it.
-VisualStudio project is in the code\NALib folder.
-XCode project is in proj folder.
+  2. Use CMake to compile a static library of code/NALib

+- Use CMake to build any of the example projects in the code folder.